Filling Cheap Eats in Seoul Under 10,000 Won

 Discover satisfying cheap eats in Seoul under 10,000 won that will leave you full without breaking the bank.
 Real recommendations from a local.

 As the sun sets over Yeonnam-dong, the streets come alive with enticing aromas and bustling food stalls.
-Living in Seoul, I often find myself on the hunt for affordable meals that don't skimp on satisfaction.
-Here, I've gathered a list of cheap eats that actually fill you up, all under 10,000 won (roughly $8).
-Your wallet will thank you.
+While visiting Seoul frequently, one often encounters the delightful challenge of finding affordable meals that don’t skimp on satisfaction.
+Here, I’ve gathered a list of cheap eats that truly fill you up, all under 10,000 won (roughly $8).
+Your wallet will appreciate these choices.

 1. Gimbap (김밥)

-- Where to Find: Local convenience stores like GS25 or CU offer various options.
+- Where to Find: Local convenience stores like GS25 or CU offer various options, but dedicated gimbap shops exist too, such as Gimbap Nara.

 - Price: Around 3,000 to 5,000 won ($2.50 to $4).